sowmya-pallempati/Insurance_Policy_Predicition_Project/README.md

 ![image](https://github.com/sowmya-pallempati/Insurance_Policy_Predicition_Project/assets/112984551/fe9eb69b-f2ce-48ba-b82b-79f6a6f5ee2f)
 The Random Forest Classifier achieved a notable F1 score of 0.84 on the test dataset, indicating strong predictive performance.
    **Top Features**
    Using permutation importance, we identified the top 5 features that contribute most significantly to the model's predictions:
-     * credit
+   * Credit
-     * sales_channel
+   * Sales_Channel
-     * zipcode
+   * Zipcode
-     * year
+   * Policy Year
-     * age
+   * Age

   ## Business Recommendations and Observations:
    * We see that people with less credit have a high chance of cancelling the subscription as compared to the people with high credit scores.
 Taking this into consideration, we should advertise the products to         people with higher credit scores via targeted ads and marketing campaigns.
 Also, we should investigate further into what is causing low credit customers to cancel their subscription.